Sorting using ASP.NET Core Web API and EF Core

 Add sorting params in IEmployeeService

-We are going to apply sorting on the method, returning list of employees.
-It will be applied based on the fields we've in our model.
+We are going to add sorting functionality on the existing method, which is returning list of employees.
+Sorting be applied based on the fields we've in our model.

 We need to pass the field name for which we want to sort the data and also the order in which order we want to sort either in ascending or descending order.
 These values will come as query param from the action method.

 We'll add the query params in the action method later.
-Before that we'll implement the Sorting logic in EmployeeService class.
-To achieve that, we'll add the params to the GetAllEmployees method in IEmployeeService interface.
+Before that we'll implement the sorting logic in EmployeeService class.
+To achieve this, we'll add the params to the GetAllEmployees method in IEmployeeService interface.

 Task<PaginatedListModel<EmployeeModel>> GetAllEmployees(int pageIndex, int pageSize, FilterModel filters, string sortBy = "id", string sortOrder = "desc");